-This recipe for Brown Butter Carrot Cake Cookies makes soft, chewy and moist cookies just like your favorite homemade carrot cake!
+This recipe for Brown Butter Carrot Cake Cookies makes soft and chewy cookies that taste just like your favorite homemade carrot cake!
 They are packed with freshly grated carrots, brown butter and warm spices.
 They also stay soft and chewy for a whole week, so you will never suffer a dry stale one.
 If you love the idea of turning carrot cake into cookies, then check out my Cream Cheese Stuffed Carrot Cake Cookies too!

 WHY YOU WILL LOVE THIS RECIPE